On Koebe's theorem for mappings with integral constraints: Preliminaries

 The following statement holds.

-\begin{lemma} {\it\, Let $n\geqslant 2,$ let $p\in (n-1, n],$ let $x_0\in {\Bbb R}^n,$ let $\varepsilon_1>0,$ and let $A$ be a (non-degenerate) continuum in $B(x_0, \varepsilon_1)\subset {\Bbb R}^n.$ Let $r>0$ and let $C_j,$ $j=1,2,\ldots, $ be a sequence of continua in $B(x_0, \varepsilon_1)$ such that $h(C_j)\geqslant r,$ $h(C_j)=\sup\limits_{x, y\in C_j}h(x, y).$ Then there is $R_0>0$ such that } \end{lemma}
+\begin{lemma} {\it\, Let $n\geqslant 2,$ let $p\in (n-1, n],$ let $x_0\in {\Bbb R}^n,$ let $\varepsilon_1>0,$ and let $A$ be a (non-degenerate) continuum in $B(x_0, \varepsilon_1)\subset {\Bbb R}^n.$ Let $r>0$ and let $C_j,$ $j=1,2,\ldots, $ be a sequence of continua in $B(x_0, \varepsilon_1)$ such that $h(C_j)\geqslant r,$ $h(C_j)=\sup\limits_{x, y\in C_j}h(x, y).$ Then there is $R_0>0$ such that $M_p(\Gamma(C_j, A, D))\geqslant R_0\quad\forall\,\,j\in {\Bbb N}\,.$} \end{lemma}

-\begin{proof} By comments given above, the unit ball ${\Bbb B}^n$ is Ahlfors $n$-regular, moreover, a space ${\Bbb B}^n$ is geodesic and is a Loewner space.
-Now, the ball $B(x_0, \varepsilon_1)$ is also is Ahlfors $n$-regular and geodesic.
-In addition, $(1;p)$-Poincar\'e inequality for any $p\geqslant 1$ (see \cite[Theorem~10.5]{HK}).
+\begin{proof} By comments given above, the unit ball ${\Bbb B}^n$ is Ahlfors $n$-regular.
+Now, the ball $B(x_0, \varepsilon_1)$ is also is Ahlfors $n$-regular.
+In addition, $(1;p)$-Poincar\'e inequality holds for any $p\geqslant 1$ (see \cite[Theorem~10.5]{HK}).
 Now, the desired statement follows by Proposition~\ref{pr_2}.~$\Box$ \end{proof}

 Let $E_0,$ $E_1$ be sets in $D\subset {\Bbb R}^n$.
 The following estimate holds (see \cite[Theorem~4]{Car}).